-5.3 If agreed by of us, you hereby grant to us a non-exclusive royalty free licence throughout the world in perpetuity to use the Project as part of a library of works and for the purposes of our own promotion.
+6.3 You hereby grant to us a non-exclusive royalty free licence throughout the world in perpetuity to use the Project as part of our library of works and for the purposes of our own business marketing or promotion.

-6.2 We will ensure that if and when necessary third parties contracted by us in the provision of the Services will enter into written agreements and assign all intellectual property created specifically during the course of a Project to us, and waive any non-transferable rights if and when required.
+7.6 We will ensure that when necessary, third parties contracted by us in the provision of the Services will enter into written agreements with us and

 - Data Protection and Data Processing

 8.1 Both Parties, and those who you act for or represent, such as the brand agreed to and shall comply with the provisions of Schedule A.